JacobNoahGlik/DiscordServerForCSClasses/README.md

 * Vital Roles
   * Professor (Use their name if it's one person, but use "Professor" if it's multiple)
   * TA (Or another name for teaching assistant)
-  * Student (Should be auto-given to anyone who joins the server)
+  * Student (Should be auto-applied to anyone who joins the server)
   * Bot (Used to hide the presence of bots in the server)
 * Permission Roles
   * Admin (Should give all permissions)